habitus-eu/hbGPS/README.md

 ### Process accelerometer data with GGIR

-See GGIR documentation for additional details on how to run GGIR: https://cran.r-project.org/web/packages/GGIR/vignettes/GGIR.html
+See GGIR documentation for additional details on how to use GGIR: https://cran.r-project.org/web/packages/GGIR/vignettes/GGIR.html